COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 ----

 ### /playbook
-The playbook endpoinst are used to create playbooks in SOAR-CA, new playbook can be added, current ones edited and deleted.
+The playbook endpoinst are used to create playbooks in SOARCA, new playbook can be added, current ones edited and deleted.

 #### GET `/playbook`
-Get all playbook id's that are currently stored in SOAR-CA.
+Get all playbook id's that are currently stored in SOARCA.

 ##### Call payload
 None